cbshiles/KALX-libfms/doc/lesson1.md

 the business line it must be implemented as software they find valuable.

-You can increase your value as a quant by understanding how to communicate effectively with the people writing the checks.
+You can increase your value as a quant by understanding how to communicate effectively with people writing the checks.
 The first thing to establish is a common vocabulary.
 If you don't understand terminology being used don't be shy about asking, but don't expect it to be explained twice.

 After developing a model that the business is (not too un)happy with you will need to work with the technology group to implement it in their